-&lt;sup>65 Employees who have no intent to misappropriate information should avoid unnecessarily accessing, copying, or downloading company confidential information shortly before their employment terminates.
-If they believe they the employer that he or she has information, and ask the employer how it would like that information handled.
+Further, employees may wish to ask for permission to take information, or assistance in taking their own information.66 If information has already been taken, it may be best for the employee to alert the employer that he or she has information, and ask the employer how it would like that information handled.
 The timing of these conversations may be affected by the circumstances of the departure (an amicable resignation versus a "for cause" termination, for example).